 Consolidating rodent ecology and human epidemiology and future research directions

 Limiting studies to investigating the pathogen either within hosts or humans will not allow us to understand the interplay between these dynamic systems which occur on different geographic and temporal scales.
 A recent study (Adesina 2023) conducted in Nigeria reported extraordinarily high prevalence of active infection with Lassa fever among rodent communities.
-In one town rodent LASV prevalence was reported at 70%.
-Sequences of pathogens were sequenced and compared with human derived sequences from the same geographic region to compare most recent common ancestors to estimate transmission dynamics among the rodents in these settings.
-Unfortunately this work was solely conducted in rodent communities but only data from the two native Mastomys species were reported.
+In one town, rodent LASV prevalence was reported at 70%.
+Pathogens were sequenced and compared with human derived sequences from the same geographic region, to compare most recent common ancestors to estimate transmission dynamics among the rodents in these settings.
+Unfortunately, this work was solely conducted in rodent communities but only data from the two native Mastomys species were reported.
 Evidence of reverse zoonosis in urban settings with pathogen spillback from human populations to rodent populations based on most recent common ancestor, potential issues with bottlenecks, sampling etc.

 Rodent borne transmission of LASV occurrs at different spatial and temporal scales to human infection.
 Multiple studies have found asynchrony in human infection pressure and transmission among rodents.
 This is evident in locations where human seroprevalence is high while among rodents it is low and in the reverse where transmission among rodents is observed but human cases of infection are limited.